The Essential Role of Securities Regulation

 Moreover, a competitive market for analysts reduces management agency costs.
 While courts can discern fraud or illegal transfers, they are ill-equipped to evaluate the quality of business decisions.
 Judicial oversight can curtail breaches of the duty of loyalty but not breaches of the duty of care; the tasks of curbing breaches of the duty of care and restraining inefficient investments are performed by analysts.
 Furthermore, a competitive analysts' market generates positive externalities for the rest of the economy by improving the information market and facilitating the operations of the investment banking industry.

 Our account has important implications for several policy debates.
 First, our account supports the system of mandatory disclosure.
 We show that while market forces may provide management with an adequate incentive to disclose at the initial public offering (IPO) stage, they cannot be relied on to effect optimal disclosure thereafter.
 Second, our analysis categorically rejects the calls to limit disclosure duties to hard information and self-dealing by management.
 Third, our analysis supports Basic v.
 Levinson and the use of the fraud-on-the-market presumption in all fraud cases regardless of how efficient financial markets are.
 Fourth, our analysis suggests that in cases involving corporate misstatements, the appropriate standard of care should, in principle, be negligence, not fraud.

 Number of Pages in PDF File: 72

-Keywords: fraud on the market, mandatory disclosure, efficient market, agency cost, Information asymmetry, information externalities, buy-side analysts, sell-side analysts, accurate pricing, liquidity, insider trading, fraud and manipulation, governance structure
+Keywords: Basic,Class Action, Class Certification, fraud-on-the-market, Halliburton, Securities Litigation, mandatory disclosure, efficient market, agency cost, Information asymmetry, analysts, accurate pricing, liquidity, insider trading, fraud and manipulation, governance structure